EconLearn

 The Only Seller

-A monopolist is the sole seller in a market with no close substitutes.
-Unlike a wheat farmer competing against thousands of identical operations, the monopolist faces no competition.
-One seller, full control over price.
-That makes the monopolist a price maker.
+A monopolist is the only seller of a product with no good alternatives.
+Unlike a wheat farmer who is up against thousands of almost identical farms, a monopolist has no competition and complete control over the price.
+This makes them a price maker.

-- Patents grant pharmaceutical companies 20 years of exclusivity — Humira earned AbbVie over $200 billion before its patent expired in 2023
+- Patents give drug companies 20 years to be the only ones selling a drug.
+AbbVie made over $200 billion from Humira before its patent ran out in 2023.

-- Exclusive resource control, like De Beers locking up diamond mines across southern Africa
+- Exclusive control of a resource (De Beers had diamond mines in southern Africa for many years).

 Why MR Is Less Than Price

-For a monopolist, MR is always less than price.
+For a monopolist, marginal revenue is always less than the price.
 Always.

 Profit Maximization: MR = MC

-Pfizer doesn't look at the MR = MC intersection and charge that dollar amount.
-Pfizer finds the output level where MR = MC, then checks the demand curve to see what patients or insurance companies will actually pay for that quantity.
-The price lands above MC.
-Sometimes far above it.
+Consider Pfizer as an example.
+They don't just look at the point where MR = MC and charge that amount.
+Pfizer decides how much to make where MR = MC, and then looks at the demand curve to determine what patients (or their insurance) will actually pay for that amount.
+The price ends up being higher than the cost of production, and often much higher.

 Deadweight Loss

-The U.S. Department of Justice pursues antitrust regulation precisely because of this.
-The bigger the gap between Qm and Qc, the larger that triangle, and the more society loses.
-The 1998 antitrust case against Microsoft, the 2020 suit against Google — the underlying economic argument is always about this deadweight loss and the consumer harm it represents.
+The U.S. Department of Justice uses antitrust laws for this very reason.
+The bigger the difference between Qm and Qc, the larger the deadweight loss triangle and the more the public loses.
+Both the 1998 antitrust case against Microsoft and the 2020 case against Google were at their heart about deadweight loss and harm to customers.

 Worked Example

-Derive MR. For any linear demand P = a - bQ, double the slope: MR = a - 2bQ.
+First, we need to find the MR. With any straight-line demand curve of P = a - bQ, the MR is found by doubling the slope: MR = a - 2bQ.

 100 - 2Q = 10 + 0.5Q